celestiaorg/docs/community/itn-tos.md

-We may collect information to help us determine the reliability or uptime of your activities within the Program, including through the use of telemetry or metrics endpoints to collect and analyse such information, and link this information to a unique identifier to represent your activities within the Program.
+We may collect information to help us determine the reliability or uptime of your activities within the Program, including through the use of telemetry or metrics endpoints to collect and analyze such information, and link this information to a unique identifier to represent your activities within the Program.
 We may display all of the foregoing information on a public dashboard.